AlexandriaDAO/core/src/alex_frontend/public/README.md

 Emporium will empoloy a 5% trading royalty, all of which goes to the staking pool.

-### Beyond Books
+### Taking on Big Tech

-The following are simple app ideas with the current content type that is books.
+The preceding are simple app ideas with that are in progress today.

-As the library comes to include movies, songs, podcasts, and videos at potentially infinite scale, anyone will be able to make the decentralized Netflix, Spotify, YouTube, etc., with an existing content base.
+As the library comes to include movies, songs, podcasts, and videos at potentially infinite scale and with better indexing, anyone will be able to make the decentralized Netflix, Spotify, YouTube, etc., with Alexandria's existing content base.

-The reason such apps are untouchable right now is because they're powered by data monopolies, but if we move all that data to a shared permaweb, than everyday devs have access to the same content scale as Big Tech through Alexandria.
+The reason such apps are untouchable right now is because they're powered by data monopolies, but if we move all that data to a shared permaweb, than everyday devs are elevated to the same playing field as Big Tech.

 ## Part 5: Architecture & Governance

-This section is mainly TBD.
-We're finishing the architecture first.
+Alexandria will remained centrally managed during the testnet phase.
+All code is unaudited and impractical to manage through the SNS at this stage.
+The current strategy is gradually delegating tasks to DAO canisters and preparing others to be blackholed, but this will occur mainly after the testing phase.

 ### Governance